benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

 {% endhighlight %}

 So far, so good.
-Line 7 determines which function shall be run inside the thread and in this case we've called it "main" but it could be named anything we choose.
-Our runnable function (in this case, "main") should have a structure similar to this:
+Line 7 determines which function shall be run inside the thread and in this case we've called it `main` but it could be named anything we choose.
+Our runnable function (in this case, `main`) should have a structure similar to this:

 {% highlight javascript linenos=table %}
 function main(){